My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 She covers serious subjects and hard science, but fun enough to cover witches for Halloween.
 Even the beat of her theme song is the exact cadence of my walking pace.

-I return it to it often.
-I'm not sure what it is about this series but it brings on an emotional response in me, every time.
+I return to it often.
+I'm not sure what it is about this series, but it brings on an emotional response in me, every time.
 Perhaps it is the music or Michael's wonderful ability to tell a story.
-Is it my love of history and archaeology, or that I have stood in many of the places he visits?
+Is it my love of history and archaeology, or that I stood in many of the places he visits?

 Troy was the first place I visited during my second and third NATO tours of duty.